Travel to Dubrovnik for Your Next Best Holiday

 Reaching Dubrovnik

-If you decide to take the bus from Zagreb, it could take over 12 hours to reach Dubrovnik.
-But getting from Zagreb to Dubrovnik by private car directly takes about 8-9 hours, as the distance is approximately 600 kilometres.
-However, it best to break the journey with a stay in the coastal town is between or islands close to the coastline.
+If you choose to take the bus from Zagreb, the journey could take over 12 hours.
+However, driving directly by private car takes about 8-9 hours, covering a distance of approximately 600 kilometers.
+It’s often recommended to break up the journey with a stop in one of the coastal towns or islands along the way.

-For the children of the sea, a fast catamaran option to Dubrovnik from Split is the best option.
+For the children of the sea, Split's fast catamaran option is best for Dubrovnik.
 It takes under 5 hours each way and stops on the islands of Brac, Hvar, Korcula, and Mljet en route.

 Things to See and Do

-Stradun is the city’s main street with a 31-metre high bell tower lined with restaurants.
+Stradun is the city’s main street with a 31-metre-high bell tower lined with restaurants.
 The street is flanked by two spring water fountains, called Onofrio's fountain (large & little).
-This is a good spot to enjoy some al fresco dining on the sea's fresh catch and watch people walking about as the day goes by leisurely.
+This is a good spot to enjoy some al fresco dining on the sea's fresh catch and watch people walking about leisurely as the day goes by.

-If you want to surf through the local market, head towards Gundulić Square on Stradun, which has a daily market selling fresh organic produce, figs, cheese.
-You will find embroidered linen and lace and products derived from locally grown lavender: bottles of oil, attractively wrapped soaps and pretty linen lavender bags and much more.
-If you are looking for a more authentic local affair with shopping, visit Gruž Harbour.
+If you want to browse the local market, head towards Gundulić Square on Stradun.
+This daily market sells fresh organic produce, figs, and cheese.
+You will also find embroidered linen and lace and products derived from locally grown lavender: bottles of oil, attractively wrapped soaps, pretty linen lavender bags, and much more.
+For a more authentic local shopping experience, visit Gruž Harbour.

-The best way to take in the city is to meander through small side streets and watch the thoroughfare lounging on a bench at the marina and sauntering along the harbour admiring old beautiful buildings and the ancient drawbridge called Pile Gate.
+The best way to take in the city is to meander through small side streets and watch the thoroughfare lounging on a bench at the marina and sauntering along the harbor, admiring beautiful old buildings and the ancient drawbridge called Pile Gate.
 The limestone walls are one of the city’s highlights, where you’ll find people walking the city walls and climbing the dramatic steps and historical turrets from medieval fortifications.
-On one side, you will see the Adriatic and on the left are the glimpses of daily life in the Old Town.
+On one side, you will see the Adriatic, and on the left are the glimpses of daily life in the Old Town.

 Just beyond the Ploče Gate is Dubrovnik’s main beach, Banje.
 If you are in Old Town, a short drive away is Gruž, Lapad and Babin Kuk, having a full range of facilities for families.
 Tread among the rocks and pebbly beaches of Lapad and Babin Kuk for a dip in the sea.

-Another excursion is to hop on the boat from Old Town’s harbour.
-In 15 minutes, you will arrive at a tiny island of Lokrum, which manages to pack in a monastery, botanical gardens, saltwater lake, and rocky beaches.
+Another excursion is to hop on the boat from Old Town’s harbor.
+In 15 minutes, you will arrive at the tiny island of Lokrum, which manages to pack in a monastery, botanical gardens, saltwater lake, and rocky beaches.

-When you’ve had enough of history, then head towards the Old Port of Dubrovnik early morning; it is a start point for visiting neighbouring islands.
-The Elaphite Islands and Mljet are to the northwest, meander through the forest trails and botanical gardens of National Park in Mljet.
-Perfect for those who like to spend time diving, swimming and hiking far from the crowds.
+When you’ve had enough of history, head towards the Old Port of Dubrovnik early in the morning; it is a starting point for visiting neighboring islands.
+The Elaphite Islands and Mljet are to the northwest.
+Meander through the forest trails and botanical gardens of National Park in Mljet.
+Perfect for those who like to spend time diving, swimming, and hiking far from the crowds.

-And beyond those are the fertile vineyards of Pelješac peninsula, home to bijou harbour villages and plenty of wineries to keep your taste buds tantalised.
+Beyond those are the fertile vineyards of the Pelješac peninsula, home to bijou harbor villages and plenty of wineries to tantalize your taste buds.

-Separated by a narrow channel from Pelješac is the island of Korčula – that claims it is the birthplace of Marco Polo.
+Separated by a narrow channel from Pelješac is the island of Korčula – which claims to be the birthplace of Marco Polo.
 You can visit his house, which is now a museum.
 Korčula is three hours by bus and ferry, and you can stay overnight in one of the accommodations available there.
 Korčula Island is a smaller and quainter version of Dubrovnik, famous for its festivals.

-Dubrovnik is a timeless city and at nights, watch as the city comes to life as music drifting from classical concerts being held in historic buildings.
-Do not miss the many outdoor restaurants, feast on plates of fresh seafood before you call it in.
+Dubrovnik is a timeless city.
+At night, watch as the city comes to life with music drifting from classical concerts held in historic buildings.
+Do not miss the many outdoor restaurants, where you can feast on plates of fresh seafood before you call it in.

 Tips for Exploring Dubrovnik

-The Old Town is a pedestrian zone which means you can only walk through it.
+The Old Town is a pedestrian zone, meaning you can only walk through it.
 So make sure you are wearing comfortable shoes.

-Hit the Old Town museums, particularly the Museum of the Homeland War, to learn about its maritime history and more about its recent past.
+Hit the Old Town museums, particularly the Museum of the Homeland War, to learn about its maritime history and its recent past.

 You can visit Dubrovnik any time of the year, and the labyrinth of cobbled streets and the baroque architecture will welcome you with open arms.
-Indulge in a bit of nostalgia by admiring the Fort of St Lawrence, Rector’s Palace, Sponza Palace and imagining the old town in bygone days.
+Indulge in nostalgia by admiring the Fort of St Lawrence, Rector’s Palace, Sponza Palace, and imagining the old town in bygone days.

-Dubrovnik is located in the southernmost part of the brightest Croatian region: the Dalmatia–Dubrovnik areaTake the cable car up the top of Mount Srd and take the most beautiful photos of Croatia's best-known panoramas and the whole of the Mediterranean area.
-You can stop for the view also while coming from the direction of Dubrovnik airport
+Dubrovnik is located in the southernmost part of the brightest Croatian region: the Dalmatia–Dubrovnik areaTake the cable car up the top of Mount Srd and take beautiful photos of Croatia's best-known panoramas and the whole of the Mediterranean area.
+You can also stop for the view while coming from the direction of Dubrovnik airport

-If you like watersports, Dubrovnik has a wide variety of water-sport hot spots and activities ranging from water-skiing, banana rides, kayaking, white water rafting, scuba diving and flyboarding.
-A major draw is for catamaran sailing and big game fishing around Dubrovnik's coast and islands.
+If you like watersports, Dubrovnik has a wide variety of hot spots and activities, including waterskiing, banana rides, kayaking, whitewater rafting, scuba diving, and flyboarding.
+A major draw is catamaran sailing and big game fishing around Dubrovnik's coast and islands.

 Dubrovnik has all sorts of restaurants to suit any palate, from quick, cheap and tasty to premium gourmet ones.
-Alfresco dining draws the major crowd for its relaxed sense of informality, even during colder months when heaters are taken outside.
+Alfresco dining draws a major crowd for its relaxed sense of informality, even during colder months when heaters are taken outside.
 Italian cuisine is well known here.
-Many of the restaurants are family-owned, so the recipes may differ from restaurant to restaurant.
+Many of the restaurants are family-owned so that the recipes may differ from restaurant to restaurant.
 Don’t miss out on some of Dubrovnik’s signature dishes.
 Although there aren’t many vegetarian restaurants, you’ll find restaurants with vegetarian selections.

 Here are 22 Best Croatian Dishes You Must Try